bluesky-social/atproto-website/content/guides/applications.md

 # Applications model

-Applications on the @ Protocol connect to the user's Personal Data Server (PDS) to access their account.
+Applications on the AT Protocol connect to the user's Personal Data Server (PDS) to access their account.
 Once a session is established, the app can use the [lexicons](./lexicon) implemented by the PDS to drive behaviors.

 In this guide, we'll step through a couple of common patterns (with simple code examples) to help you develop an intuition about this.
 All APIs shown below are generated using Lexicon's code-generator CLI.